-Written by: Lucian Trestler, Strategy Director, BBH London
+Written by: Lucian Trestler, Strategy Director, BBH London & Editor of BBH Labs

 As our last post hinted at, we’re getting a little obsessed with feeling here at BBH.
 Nigel Bogle has always said ‘sell through the heart’.
 We’ve always known it.